Silassiai/invoicing-system/README.md

 # invoicing-system
-Simpel invoicing system that is build on top of my own mvc
+Working on an invoicing system and custom mvc framework